 8. Visit Te Papa

-New Zealand’s National Museum is a must visit on your Wellington things to do list.
+A visit to New Zealand’s National Museum has to be your Wellington things to do list.
 Open everyday (except Christmas), it’s free to enter and you could comfortably spend all day visiting all of the exhibitions.
 The best (free one) exhibition has to be the Gallipoli: The Scale Of Our War with lots of information, pictures, and incredible sculptures created by Weta Workshop.
 At this stage, the exhibit is scheduled to close at April 2019.
 For all the latest information, head to the Te Papa Website.